villhei/elixirtut/elixir_web/app/chapters/02_basic_types.md

 Elixir provides a convenient syntax for writing large numbers.
 The syntax proves itself quite handy sometimes, and doesn't really care about the structure of the number.
 The the underscore `_` will join together the trailing numbers with the leading numbers.

 It's also worth noticing, that Elixir allows for really large integer numbers.
 In the common case, when the size of the number does not exceed 30 or 60 bytes (32/64 bit systems), the number is stored as 4 or 8 bytes.
-Larger numbers are stored using N bytes, depending on the number.
+Larger numbers are stored using N bytes, depending on the number in question.

 ```elixir
 iex> div(10, 2)